opensearch-project/documentation-website/_field-types/supported-field-types/star-tree.md

 This is an experimental feature and is not recommended for use in a production environment.
 For updates on the progress of the feature or if you want to leave feedback, join the discussion on the [OpenSearch forum](https://forum.opensearch.org/).
 {: .warning}

-A star-tree index (STIX) precomputes aggregations, accelerating the performance of aggregation queries.
+A star-tree index precomputes aggregations, accelerating the performance of aggregation queries.
 If a star-tree index is configured as part of an index mapping, the star-tree index is created and maintained as data is ingested in real time.

 OpenSearch will automatically use the star-tree index to optimize aggregations if the queried fields are part of star-tree index dimension fields and the aggregations are on star-tree index metric fields.
 No changes are required in the query syntax or the request parameters.